The successful sequencing of the human genome in 2003 has opened the door to a broad range of scientific and commercial opportunities and challenges.

 In terms of analytical and clinical validity, genetic tests can reliably find variants, but as gene panels do not test for all types of genetic variants, the possibility of false negative results exists.
 Also, simply having a genetic variant does not necessarily translate into clinical manifestation.
 This aspect, termed penetrance, is defined as the likelihood of a disease developing when the variant is present.

-Genetic research has determined that all humans, no matter the geographic origin, are about 99.5% the same genetically.6 Studies of twins have shown that approximately 25% to 50% of morbidity and mortality differences from person to person are due to genetic variation.7,8 The remaining variation in disease rates are due to environmental, behavioral, and lifestyle factors.
+Genetic research has determined that all humans, no matter their geographic origin, are about 99.5% the same genetically.6 Studies of twins have shown that approximately 25% to 50% of morbidity and mortality differences from person to person are due to genetic variation.7,8 The remaining variation in disease rates is due to environmental, behavioral, and lifestyle factors.

 A typical individual’s exome sequence may have approximately 40,000 variants, and a whole genome sequence approximately three million.
 Variants in human DNA, which are often referred to as mutations, can lead either to disease, or to protection from disease, or might have little to no impact at all.